MewPurPur/GodSVG/CONTRIBUTING.md

 - Static typing is predominantly used.
 - Comments should be written like sentences with punctuation.
 - Class names must use `class_name X extends Y` syntax.
+- `@export` should only be used for nodes if the runtime structure is not known.

 Pull requests may get production tweaks to fix their style before being merged.